-Australia has only been a party to one reported investor-State case.
+Australia has only been a party to one reported investor-state case.
 A second case against Australia was not pursued.
+There is a third potential case against the Australian Government, although at the time of writing, proceedings have not been commenced.